Austria and the Danube by bike with the family, between Linz and Vienna

 Day 3: From Mitterkirchen to Strudengau (40 km)

-On your way to Strudengau, you will discover castles and ancient cities in the middle of wooded hills.
+On your way to Strudengau, you will discover castles and ancient cities nestled among wooded hills.
 At the Grein Maritime Museum, admire models of ships that were built centuries ago, a lost naval know-how.
-In Ardagger, there is a paradise of leisure and pleasure: a water park and beach volleyball courts are just few of the countless possibilities for family fun.
+In Ardagger, a water park and beach volleyball courts are just few of the countless possibilities for family fun.
 Enjoy!

 Day 4: From Strudengau to Wachau (50 km)